International (PCT) Patent Applications - The Basics

 Examination under Chapter II will be of most interest to applicants who wish to address one or more objections expressed in a negative WOISA, and thereby attempt to obtain a more positive IPRP.
 Also, examination under Chapter II permits central prosecution of the application before a single patent office, and can be used to reduce the number of objections that will need to be addressed later, during the National/Regional Phase, before individual patent offices.
 This is especially true for the European Regional Phase, where further examination essentially continues from where the international examination stopped.

 The deadline for filing the Demand is the later of: 22 months from the priority date, and 3 months from the issuance of the WOISA.
 Amendments and/or arguments addressing the objections raised in the WOISA must be filed by the same deadline, and are usually filed at the same time as the Demand.
 The Examiner then reconsiders the WOISA, in view of any amendments and/or arguments that have been filed, and issues the IPRP/Chapter II.
+In some cases, a second Written Opinion is issued, inviting further reply before the IPRP/Chapter II is issued.

 The IPRPBack to top